hosseinshn/hosseinsharifi.github.io/aboutme.md

 PhD in Computer Science
 ---
 Welcome to my website!
 My name is Hossein Sharifi-Noghabi.
 I was born and raised in a city named Mashhad, in northeast of Iran.
 I received my Ph.D. student in Computer Science at Simon Fraser University and Vancouver Prostate Centre in 2021.
-My main focus is to develop/apply state-of-the-art representation learning method - transfer learning, adversarial learning, multi-task learning, and domain generalization - to biomedical and healthcare challenges.
+My main focus is to develop/apply state-of-the-art representation learning methods - transfer learning, adversarial learning, multi-task learning, and domain generalization - to biomedical and healthcare challenges.
 I specifically worked on precision oncology and pharmacogenomics during my PhD.

 ### Employment